ansible/ansible/docs/docsite/rst/user_guide/intro_getting_started.rst

 Playbooks are used to pull together tasks into reusable units.

-Ansible does not store playbooks for you; they are simply yaml documents that you store and manage, passing them to Ansible to run as needed.
+Ansible does not store playbooks for you; they are simply YAML documents that you store and manage, passing them to Ansible to run as needed.

-In a directory of your choice you can create your first playbook by creating a file called mytask.yml (the extension is optional but may help ediors assist you with formatting).
-Enter:
+In a directory of your choice you can create your first playbook in a file called mytask.yml:

 .. code-block:: yaml